The writing of Philip K. Dick inspires research in physics, robotics, even law enforcement…

-A Science Channel documentary noted the writing of Philip K. Dick inspires research in “physics, robotics, even law enforcement” and that more movies have been made from his stories and novels than any other sci-fi author.
+A Science Channel documentary also noted that more movies have been made from his stories and novels than any other sci-fi author.

 “I want to write about people I love, and put them into a fictional world spun out of my own mind, not the world we actually have, because the world we actually have does not meet my standards.
 Okay, so I should revise my standards; I’m out of step.

 “I should yield to reality.
 I have never yielded to reality.
 That’s what SF is all about…The SF writer sees not just possibilities but wild possibilities.
 It’s not just ‘What if’ – it’s ‘My God; what if’ – in frenzy and hysteria.
 The Martians are always coming.”

 Philip K. Dick – from bio by Lawrence Sutin, on www.philipkdick.com.

 The photo is from the Facebook community page on him – the caption is another stimulating quote of his:

 “Reality is that which, when you stop believing it, doesn’t go away.”

 Philip Kindred Dick (December 16, 1928 – March 2, 1982) was an American novelist, short story writer and essayist whose published work is almost entirely in the science fiction genre.

 Dick explored sociological, political and metaphysical themes in novels dominated by monopolistic corporations, authoritarian governments and altered states.